aws-samples/aws-fargate-seekable-oci-toolbox/soci-codepipeline/README.md

    }
    ```

-## Walkthrough of the buildspec file
+### Walkthrough of the buildspec file

 The [buildspec file](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) file for CodeBuild can be be found in the cloudformation template,
-however in this `README.md` I have added some commentary.
+however in this `README.md` we have added some commentary.

 **Pre Build**